 That's the essence.

-I'm happy with how far my early generation E60 M5 interior has come.
+With the carbon trims fitted, I'm happy with how my early generation E60 M5 interior is coming together.

-From what was arguably the worst interior of all time, it's now something purposeful, sober with an acceptable electronics interface.
+From what was arguably the worst interior of all time, it's now something purposeful while remaining sober.